asfadmin/Discovery-MkDocs-Test/markdown-docs/vertex/manual.en.md

 		- The **SBAS Tool** button opens the ASF SBAS Tool, which is another method of creating InSAR stacks.
 		- The **More Like This** button creates a search based on the selected scene’s path and frame.
 		![type:video](https://www.youtube.com/embed/h7vmrcpMd60)
+		- The **Source Data** button creates a search for the source Sentinel-1 scene based on the Opera product’s Group ID. *Note*: This button is only available for Opera-S1 search results.
 		- The **Citation** button opens a new window with citation guidance for published works using data, imagery, or tools accessed through ASF.
 		- **Download this Image** downloads the browse image.
 		- The eye icon labeled **Open in Image Viewer** opens a larger browse viewer window.